connecting

 Vientiane was set up as an administrative city.
 In 1563, King Setthathirath moved the capital to Vientiane to avoid the threat of Burmese invasion.
 King Setthathirath had married a princess from Chiang Mai, and settled back in Luang Prabang bringing with him the Emerald Buddha.
 When the capital shifted to Vientiane, the Phrabang remained the sacred guardian of Luang Prabang, while the Emerald Buddha was housed in Vientiane for over 200 years.
 Lan Xang fell apart in 1707.
 Vientiane became an independent kingdom, later to be conquered by the Siamese in 1779.
 The Emerald Buddha was then brought to present-day Bangkok.

-King Anouvong continued to lead unsuccessful rebellions against the Siamese and by 1827, Vientiane was burned to the ground.
+King Anouvong continued to lead unsuccessful rebellions against the Siamese and by 1828, Vientiane was burned to the ground.
 Lao artifacts were looted and Lao people were also taken to Siam as slaves.
-Today a substaintial ethnic Lao population lives in present day Thailand.
+Today a substantial ethnic Lao population lives in present day Thailand, mostly in the northeast, known as Isaan.

-Vientiane was in ruins when the French first arrived and by 1899, Vientiane became the capital of the French protectorate of Laos.
+Vientiane was in ruins when the French first arrived in 1893.
+Soon after, Vientiane became the capital of the French protectorate of Laos.
 The French helped rebuild the city, repairing many of the old temples.

 Wat Si Saket built in 1818 managed to survive the sacking of Vientiane by the Siamese in 1827.
 The Siamese had used this temple as their home-base.
 The French colonial government restored the temple in 1924 and again in 1930.